morningspace/termitorial/docs/features/implicit-code.md

 log::info "Hello $USER"
 -->

-Of course you can run any other shell command in the `<!-- -->` block.
+Of course you can run any other shell command in the `<!--shell -->` block.
 For example:
 ```html
 <!--shell
 ls